MicrosoftDocs/sql-docs/docs/reporting-services/what-s-new-in-sql-server-reporting-services-ssrs.md

 In 2020, we announced the upcoming deprecation of Report Server features [Pin to Power BI, Mobile Reports, and Mobile Report Publisher](deprecated-features-in-sql-server-reporting-services-ssrs.md).
 These features were removed from versions of SQL Server starting with [!INCLUDE [sssql22-md](../includes/sssql22-md.md)] and are no longer supported.
 SQL Server 2016, SQL Server 2017, and SQL Server 2019 are supported in maintenance mode until End of Service (EOS) for existing customers.

-When we mark a feature as deprecated, it means:

-- The feature is in maintenance mode only.
+When we mark a feature as deprecated, it means that the feature is in maintenance mode only.
 There's no new feature development, including changes related to interoperability with new features.
-- We strive not to remove a deprecated feature from future releases, to make upgrades easier.
+We strive to keep deprecated features in future releases, to make upgrades easier.
 However, in rare situations, we might choose to permanently remove the feature from Reporting Services if it limits future innovations.

+> [!NOTE]
-- For new development work, we don't recommend using deprecated features.
+> For new development work, we don't recommend using deprecated features.

 ::: moniker-end